DarienLibrary/website_content/content/_finished/delight/delight.md

 * [The Austin 100](https://dar.to/39eCxCQ "The Austin 100"): NPR's picks from musicians that were scheduled to perform at SXSW Music Fest.
 (Listener discretion may be advised)
 * [Berlin Philharmonic](https://dar.to/3a7Bfeh "Berlin Philharmonic"): Use the code BERLINPHIL to enjoy free recordings through March 31st.
+* [Stamford Symphony](https://dar.to/3aeClnw "Stamford Symphony"): Watch videos from our local musicians.
 * [Vancouver Symphony](https://dar.to/2U8SS7C "Vancouver Symphony"): BeethovenFest Finale with his Piano Concerto No. 4 and Symphony No. 6 "Pastorale."
 <br />